Conservatives sound alarm on regulating AI in health care

 - "If regulation is deemed necessary, it should be narrowly tailored to promote competition and innovation, provide clarity to consumers and companies, and protect patient safety and privacy," the group adds.

-- The group is co-founded by Joe Grogan, a former director of the Domestic Policy Council in the Trump administration, and Naomi Lopez, a senior fellow at the Goldwater Institute.
+- The group is founded by Joe Grogan, a former director of the Domestic Policy Council in the Trump administration, and Naomi Lopez, a senior fellow at the Goldwater Institute.

 Between the lines: The letter specifically warns against the formation of a dedicated AI regulatory agency, at least in health care.